 OTHER (SPECIFY):

 To identify the reason that the respondent wishes to change their employment situation.
 This refers to their overall employment situation, not just a main job.
 The response categories may be adapted to reflect national policy interest in different types of inadequate employment situation.
 Bear in mind that the analysis is limited to the ‘main reason’.
-More thorough analysis of types of inadequate employment situations such as skills mismatch would require additional questions
+More thorough analysis of types of inadequate employment situations such as skills mismatch would require additional questions.

 JOB SEARCH AND AVAILABILITY (SRH)